marcol/generator-alchemy/README.md

 ### githooks
 Set githooks for commit and push.
 Adds linting to git commit through [commitlint](https://commitlint.js.org/#/).
 Also adds script `ci.js` to run on push.

+### github worflows
+Adds two [github workflows](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow), one for ci and another to publish the npm package.
+In order to publish tha package you need to define `secrets.NPM_TOKEN`, you can get this token in your account on [npmjs.com](https://www.npmjs.com/).

 ### npm
 Adds `.npmignore` file to remove assets from the package to be published, as default `__tests__` and `__mocks__` are removed.
 Also adds `.npmrc` file.